 “But for what stuck, because she repeated it so much, was the increase in hemoglobin.”

 “My hemoglobin baseline was normally between six, seven, maybe eight on a good day.
-That was something that she was really wanting to help improve for me because of the numerous blood transfusions that I received throughout my childhood.”
+That was something that she was really wanting to help improve for me.”

 “So, she would, on a monthly basis, run a CBC to check my retic count and my hemoglobin and my bilirubin and all of those levels and monitor it, and we slowly started to see that increase in my hemoglobin.”